A doula is a compassionate, constant companion who provides emotional, physical, and informational support throughout an embodied experience.

 I was drawn to this role in 2008 when I met a birth doula in a class called "The Philosophy of Medicine."
 Immediately, I resonated with the principles she described at the heart of doula work: providing compassionate, continuous care for women experiencing pregnancy, labor, birth, the postpartum period, and parenthood.
 As someone who was adopted, raised as a feminist, drawn to service work, and a scholar of gender and health studies, it was a clear fit.

 I decided to be trained and certified as a doula through DONA, and then apprenticed with a midwife and childbirth educator in Ghana.
 In 2012, I learned about full-spectrum doulas, and eagerly joined the movement's founding body in New York City, The Doula Project.
 Serving individuals who often were grappling with the nuances of loss felt like a compelling and critical role I was well-suited to take on, as someone who has experienced extensive losses in life.
-I now serve as a core leader of the organization, facilitate full-spectrum doula trainings, and have written numerous articles, essays, and chapters about doula work.
+I served as a core leader of the organization for four years, facilitated full-spectrum doula trainings, and have written numerous articles, essays, and chapters about doula work.

 Types of support